djgroen/FabFlee/doc/Tutorial.md

 ### Installing Flare

-To install Flare on your local workstation, you need to clone the repository:
+To install Flare on your local workstation, you need to clone the Flare repository:
 ```
 git clone https://github.com/djgroen/flare-release.git
 ```